 Milk is a universal health drink that is nutritious for adults and infants alike.
 It is the main source of nutrition for infants before they can digest other types of food.
 One-hundred grams of milk contains 1.98 g of fat of which 0.085 g is trans fats.
 Since the percentage of natural trans fats in milk is negligible and therefore not harmful at all as compared to that produced artificially by industrial processes, milk can be consumed without any health concerns.

 The Food Safety and Standards Authority of India (FSSAI), as per the Food Safety and Standards Act, 2006 (and subsequently 2011) regarding compliance of notification [F.No.
 1(94) 2015/Notification P&L/Enf/FSSAI dated 25 May 2016] has stipulated that the class title, trans fat content and saturated fat content must be displayed on the packaging label of food products.
 This is an important step in the right direction.
-This will go a long way towards identifying and establishing the safety and standards of unhealthy and potentially harmful components such as trans fats in food items.
+This will go a long way toward identifying and establishing the safety and standards of unhealthy and potentially harmful components such as trans fats in food items.

 Arbro Pharmaceuticals Pvt.
 Ltd. has state-of-the-art laboratory infrastructure as well as highly trained technical personnel to carry out testing procedures with utmost accuracy.
 If you would like to use our testing services, please feel free to contact us through the contact form or call us now on +91-11-45754575.
 We will be happy to provide you with a proposal for your testing the trans fats content in processed and packaged foods.

 - Dhaka V, Gulia N, Ahlawat KS, Khatkar BS.
 Trans fats – sources, health risks, and alternative approach – a review.
 J Food Sci Technol.
 2011 Oct; 48(5): 534-41. doi: 1007/s13197-010-0225-8